The Abominable Snowmen: Plot

-The Doctor has been accused of controlling the Yeti and placed on trial.
-Jamie and Victoria convince Prof. Travers that the Doctor is no threat.
-The trio return to the monastery and show the sphere to the Doctor, who turns it over to the monks.
-Padmasambhava, the immortal master of the monastery, instructs one of the monks, Thonmi, to release the Doctor.
+The Doctor is accused of controlling the Yeti by the monks of the monastery, though Jamie and Victoria are able to convince Travers he is innocent.
+The latter three return to the monastery and show a control sphere to the group.
+Padmasambhava (Wolfe Morris), the immortal master of the monastery, instructs one of the monks, Thonmi (David Spenser), to release the Doctor.
 Shortly afterward, the Yeti attack the monastery, during which one of them is overpowered and rendered dormant.
 The Doctor deduces it is a robot, controlled by a missing spherical unit from its chest cavity.
-Padmasambhava orders all the monks to evacuate.
+Padmasambhava orders all of the monks to evacuate.